Professional Women's Bowling Association: Hall of Fame

 The PWBA hall of fame was founded in 1995 to recognize outstanding competitors on the professional women’s bowling tours and those who provided "outstanding support of professional women’s bowling off the lanes."
-As of 2024, the hall of fame has a total of 49 members.
+As of 2026, the hall of fame has a total of 54 members.

-There are four categories of inductees, one of which has closed:
+There are four categories of inductees, one of which (Pioneer) is no longer active.